larsoliverdam/nmit/_pages/PRJ70x.md

 We are also in the process of building a new public site/platform to connect employers and students for work placements, job opportunities, etc. There will also be information for employers - and other interested parties - regarding placement procedures, previous projects...
 During this transition there might still be some interesting and/or relevant information on the [Old PRJ70x blog](https://prj701.wordpress.com/)

+#### First Compulsory Session Semester 1, 2020
+<small>May 1 2020</small>

+**NB Compulsory Attendance**

+Finally the first seminar session is happening - Thursday, August 20, 1-3 pm, Room A215.
+After a brief introduction from me, you will individuallybe presenting your project and your progress.
+Please remember that no no more than 5 min is allocated to each student.
+Less is perfectly OK.
+Also, it is an informal presentation, so no slides are needed - you can if you like, though.
+Main thing is that we get a clear picture of what you are doing in your project and how it is going.
+See you on Thursday :)

+**NB Compulsory Attendance**

 #### More about project approval
 <small>August 10 2020</small>